Quasi-factorization and Multiplicative Comparison of Subalgebra-Relative Entropy: Applications

-We find a quasi-factorization constant of $O(1/ n)$.
+We find a quasi-factorization constant of $O(1/n)$.
 That the dependence is less than $o(1)$ in $n$ arises because we have not normalized by the degree - were we to construct such a jump process, the probability of making any jump in an infinitesimal time interval would grow proportionally to $n$.
 If we normalize with $1/m = 1/n$, this leads to an $O(1)$ CMLSI constant.
-This is entirely unsurprising, as the Lindbladian constructed from a complete graph (again up to normalizing factors) already generates a convex combination including $\E_G$.
-Hence earlier notions and methods \cite{bardet_estimating_2017, bardet_hypercontractivity_2018, gao_fisher_2020} already suffice to show CMLSI for complete graphs.
+As the Lindbladian constructed from a complete graph (again up to normalizing factors) already generates a convex combination including $\E_G$, earlier notions and methods \cite{bardet_estimating_2017, bardet_hypercontractivity_2018, gao_fisher_2020} already suffice to show CMLSI for complete graphs.

-Finally, we note again that the self-inverse $u(i,j)$ are not the only way to construct a graph Lindbladian.
-For example, \cite{li_graph_2020} uses a single unitary $u$ such that $u^n = \id$ to generate the edge transitions of a cyclic group, corresponding to a cyclic graph.
-In many of these cases, we can still use theorem \ref{expanderthm} and the same methods of analysis as in Theorem \ref{graphthmtech} to similar effect, and via the classical Laplacian construction of Remark \ref{graphclassical}, we see that in many cases the results are comparable.
+Finally, we note again that there are many ways to represent a graph or construct its corresponding Lindbladian.
+For example, \citen{li_graph_2020} uses a single unitary $u$ such that $u^n = \id$ to generate the edge transitions of a cyclic group, corresponding to a cyclic graph.
+In many of these cases, we can still use Theorem \ref{expanderthm} and the same methods of analysis as in Theorem \ref{graphthmtech} to similar effect, and via the classical Laplacian construction of Remark \ref{graphclassical}, we see that in many cases the results are comparable.